Mat Derrico | Curtiss, WI

-They couldn't afford a farm in Southern part of the state close to their family, so they started looking up in Clark County and Marathon County.
-All the neighbors thought they were going to fail, as new farmers, but they succeeded.
+They couldn’t afford a farm in the southern part of the state close to their family, so they started looking up in Clark County and Marathon County.
+All the neighbors thought they were going to fail as new farmers, but they succeeded.
 They made it through some tough years.

 In high school, I would wait every week for the new Ag Review or the new Wisconsin State Farmer and page through with the classifieds.
 I’d find a piece of equipment for sale.
 I’d think about how I could get some cash flowing if I bought a combine and I became a custom operator.
 I’d do the same thing if I saw a truck that was for sale, just start playing with the numbers and show them to my parents.

 Eventually, the scales started to tip a bit more toward trucking.
 Our neighbor had four operating dairy farms, but he also had trucks and needed some help.
 So that’s where I first learned to ‘drive truck’ over land.
 That was the beginning of trucking for me.”